terrorizer1980/postman-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ![Edit Summary 2](https://assets.postman.com/postman-docs/edit-api-summary-2.jpg)

 You can also remove the added APIs from Postman's API Network.
-Click the `...` button on the right of the API you want to remove and select __Remove from network__.
+Click the `...` button on the right of the particular API you want to remove and select __Remove from network__.
 Once you click __Remove API__, your team members will also lose access to the API via the network.

 ![Remove API fom Network](https://assets.postman.com/postman-docs/remove-from-network.jpg)

 The sidebar navigation displays the folder structure for private API network.

 ![Sidebar Navigation](https://assets.postman.com/postman-docs/sidenav-api.jpg)

+The search box allows you to search across folders, subfolders, and APIs in the private API network.
+You can also filter the folders, subfolders, and APIs based on name, recently added and so on.

 ## Discovering and consuming private APIs